phetsims/fourier-making-waves/doc/implementation-notes.md

 * option `pdomOrder` specifies traversal order, the order that UI elements are visited as you press the Tab key.
 * `KeyboardDragListener`, along with options `tagName` and `focusable`, adds keyboard-based dragging to sim-specific UI elements like the measurement tools.
-* Classes with "KeyboardHelpContent" in their name implement keyboard-help control, displayed by pressing the keyboard button in the navigation bar.
+* Classes with "KeyboardHelpContent" in their name implement the information in keyboard-help dialogs, displayed by pressing the keyboard button in the navigation bar.
 * If all else fails, search for `// pdom`, which generally appears before code that is specific to a11y.

-User-interface sounds are implemented, and most of that sound comes from common-code components.
-As of this writing, the amplitude sliders have temporary sound support (see [AudibleSlider.js](https://github.com/phetsims/fourier-making-waves/blob/master/js/common/view/AudibleSlider.js)), but other Sliders do not support sound.
+User-interface sounds are implemented, and most of the sounds come from common-code components.
+As of this writing, the amplitude sliders have temporary sound support (see [AudibleSlider.js](https://github.com/phetsims/fourier-making-waves/blob/master/js/common/view/AudibleSlider.js)), but other sliders do not support sound, due to lack of support in Slider.js.

 Voicing and screen reader support are not implemented as of this writing.